cdfoundation/sig-interoperability/docs/policy_driven_cd.md

 #### Zuul

-Zuul's configuration covers job definitions and mapping them to build triggers with project pipelines.
-Because this configuration can be distributed across any of the Git repositories it knows about (even speculatively consuming configuration from proposed changes not yet merged), the people who control the content of those repositories or who can propose changes for them.
-The system has particular means of centralizing configuration so the operators control certain aspects.
+Policy enforcement in Zuul is achieved through layered management of job definitions, and their mapping to build triggers via project pipelines.
+Because this configuration can be distributed across any of the Git repositories included in a tenant, even speculatively incorporating configuration from proposed changes not yet merged, people who control the content of those repositories or who can propose changes for them have the ability to influence what jobs are run and what those jobs do.
+In order to provide a central means of administration, any of this configuration can also reside in trusted repositories under the control of tenant managers, and is immutable from the perspective of untrusted repositories, or at least designed to limit what variables may be externally overridden.
+The upshot of this model is that tenant managers have the ability to specify particular jobs which must run and succeed before changes can merge, or mandate that certain playbooks are included within jobs, in addition to those which the maintainers of untrusted repositories might wish to add.

-Zuul has trusted configuration repositories which could mean that specific jobs are run on specific events and these jobs are immutable.
+While Zuul configuration can be organized in a variety of ways to provide policy enforcement, the documentation recommendeds a popular arrangement referred to as the Project Testing Interface: https://zuul-ci.org/docs/zuul/howtos/pti.html

 ### Users